It’s safe to say stray voltage is around if you look. It is a common phenomenon in the presence of electrical components.

 Recognizing stray voltage

-Where to find stray voltage
+Where to find the stray voltage

-Why do stray voltage appear?
+Why does stray voltage appear?

 Effect on multimeter measurements